bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 ## Why `CoinShuffle++` works. / Flowchart of CoinShuffle

-**TIm Ruffing:** 00:29:07
+**Tim Ruffing:** 00:29:07

 And, well, this may sound like a bad idea, but let me explain why this actually works.
 And to understand why this makes sense, we need to have a look at the flowchart of the coin shuffle run.
 So the first thing we do, like everybody generates the fresh Bitcoin address, this is gonna be the output in the coin transaction on the right side and it will be our message in the peer-to-peer mixing protocol.
 Then, peers do key exchanges.
-They run the Hellman key exchanger.
+They run the Diffie-Hellman key exchanger.
 I don't need to explain you how it works.
 Just it makes sure that every pair of users will have a shared key that they need for the DCnet.
 Okay, then we run the actual DC net and then we would run it in slots as I've just shown you.
-And then now If we would proceed like I've shown you previously, and actually this will not be the final flowchart of CronShuffle++, We will come to that later, but bear with me for the moment.
+And then now If we would proceed like I've shown you previously, and actually this will not be the final flowchart of CoinShuffle++, We will come to that later, but bear with me for the moment.
 If we would do what we've seen on the last slide, we need to somehow, we need to check if our run has been disrupted.
 And so, if you get the output, the only thing you can do now is to see if your own message is there, right?
 Like If you're Alice, you get those power sums in the end, or if you hope that they are power sums, you try to decode the list of messages, and then you have a candidate result for the protocol.